-The Group accounts for land and building using the fair value approach based on market comparative valuations performed by certified ANEVAR professional as per revaluation reports concluded as at 31 December 2022.
+The Company accounts for land and building using the revaluation model based on market comparative valuations performed by certified ANEVAR professional as per revaluation reports concluded as at 31 December 2022.
 The valuations conform to International Valuation Standards.
 Please refer to Note 5 for further information.